'Eat Clean'? The Smug Instagram Lifestyle Might Not Be So Healthy After All

 But it should be underlined that orthorexia is a disorder of the mind more than anything else.
 Mary, an advisor from eating disorder charity Beat, tells me that orthorexia isn’t really an eating disorder, but more like OCD.

 “Orthorexia is not seen as an eating disorder,” she says.
-“It can in fact often bear more resemblance to Obsessive Compulsive Disorder (OCD) in that it is characterised by a fixation on righteous eating, eating only ‘pure’ foods and trying to avoid contamination by food.”
+“It can in fact often bear more resemblance to Obsessive Compulsive Disorder (OCD) in that it is characterized by a fixation on righteous eating, eating only ‘pure’ foods, and trying to avoid contamination by food.”

 That’s not to say that orthorexia, like anorexia or bulimia, isn’t bad for your health.
 “People who are obsessed with eating only ‘pure’ foods and eliminating entire food groups could be putting their health at risk.”

 Hearing about how your colleague is on the paleo diet is obviously the most boring thing in the whole world.
-But it’s now become so normal to completely freak out about eating a potato, that it’s hard to recognise warning signs that yours, or others’, relationship with food isn’t OK.
+But it’s now become so normal to completely freak out about eating a potato, that it’s hard to recognize warning signs that yours, or others’, relationship with food isn’t OK.
 Is turning down pizza a sign of orthorexia?
 Is making your own “healthy” chocolates out of raw cacao?
-It’s very difficult to know where to begin to categorise it, but it helps that former sufferers like Maddy are able to point out that if fruit makes you want to cry, then it’s a very real issue with potentially terrifying consequences.
+It’s very difficult to know where to begin to categorize it, but it helps that former sufferers like Maddy are able to point out that if fruit makes you want to cry, then it’s a very real issue that should be addressed.

-And if you needed any more encouragement, it might be worth bearing in mind that hemp milk really is kind of gross, and only Tories eat courgetti.
+And if you needed any more encouragement, it might be worth bearing in mind that hemp milk really is kind of gross, and only assholes eat zucchini.

+For more on orthorexia and other eating disorders, visit the National Eating Disorders Association‘s website.